Poets&Quants Top Business Schools

 GLOBAL LEADERSHIP SCHOLARS

 The Greg and Lisa Smith Global Leadership Scholars (GLS) is the official honors program at Haslam.
 GLS students pursue a collateral or concentration in international business with whichever business major they declare.
 The GLS curriculum consists of honors courses and a set of leadership training seminars in their second, third, and fourth years.
-But one of the biggest benefits of the program is the access that students have to strong mentorship.
+One of the biggest benefits of the program is the access that students have to strong mentorship.

 Additionally, the global component allows students to travel and intern in London.

 “As part of the GLS program, we spent a semester in London, where I interned with a company called Michael Page,” another 2018 alumni said.
 “I learned a lot about how the major I had chosen could lead to a certain career path and how to be a business professional.
-The experiences I learned that helped me realize I wanted to change my major to accounting and how to excel in my future internships.”
+The experiences I learned helped me realize I wanted to change my major to accounting and how to excel in my future internships.”

 The GLS program is a prime example of the strong leadership development at Haslam.
 Students are not only given direct leadership training and mentorship through seminars but are also exposed to the global component of leadership through the London internship.
 In turn, Haslam students are taught to lead with a solid understanding of global business.